ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 				 build();
 Construct ManagedDevice
 -------------------------------------------------------------------------------
-The constructor builds a ManagedDevice instance using which the device can perform the device management operations.
+ManagedDevice - A device class that connects the device as managed device to IBM IoT Foundation and enables devices to perform one or more Device Management operations.
 Also the ManagedDevice instance can be used to do normal device operations like publishing device events and listening for commands from application.

-The device management section provides 3 different constructors to support different user patterns,
+ManagedDevice exposes 3 different constructors to support different user patterns,

 **Constructor#1**